Krnsand/pp4-restaurants/README.md

 ### Business Goals

-The main goal of this project is to give a user the ability to book appointments at the Vivid Fusion Restaurant Group.
-User should also get a good sense of the different restaurants the are included in this special group concept and know what to expect from each individual restaurant.
+The main goal of this project is to give a user the ability to make reservations at the Vivid Fusion Restaurant Group.
+Users should also get a good sense of the different restaurants the are included in this special group concept and know what to expect from each individual restaurant.
 When the user has made a reservation at one of the restaurants, they should be able to edit and delete said reservation on an account page.

 ### Target Audience